jmptrader/encore-cmd/README.md

 Why yet another tool?

 - you want a simple and developer-friendly configuration management tool
-- you are not the target market of Ansible, Chef, Puppet, etc
-- you want to configure just a dozen or so machines
 - you love the simplicity and deployment of Go binaries
-- you do not like monolithic software
 - you love the Gopher way of building single-purpose tools

 Cmdfile